TeamAvo/CafeAPI-Node/README.md

 #### Request Parameters

-- y1 = Start Year
-- y2 = End Year
-- m1 = Start Month
-- m2 = End Month
-- d1 = Start Day
-- d2 = End Day

-`y1, m1, d1` and `y2, m2, d2` define the beginning and end of a range of days that are queried.
+- date1 = Date type variable of the start day
+- date2 = Date type variable of the end day

 - [inclusive : exclusive)